 We all share the responsibility for a safe, positive learning environment.
 Students who have knowledge about serious disciplinary infractions or potential serious disciplinary infractions must contact a teacher or administrator.
 These infractions include, but are not limited to, cheating, property violations, harassment, acts or threats of violence or aggression, alcohol, controlled substances or tobacco, and weapons.
-Failure to contact a teacher or administrator may result in disciplinary action.
+Failure to contact a teacher or administrator.